 The activity management feature makes the life of sales reps easier by keeping a record of all their activities including performed & scheduled ones.
 This functionality of CRM reduces the chance of missing an opportunity.
 It keeps track of all scheduled meetings, calls, tasks etc. and provides a holistic view so that nothing is left unattended.
 Moreover, you can also utilize CRM and Telephony integration to easily make calls and provide the best customer service.
 Sales professionals can also set priority against their scheduled activities and are notified each time a task such as a call or meeting is due.

 3. Centralized Data

 4. Pipeline Management

-With data shown in the form of charts, sales managers can measure the sales dollars and closure rates of potential sales and determine if sales reps are meeting their daily, weekly and monthly sales targets.
+With data displayed in the form of charts, sales managers can measure the sales dollars and closure rates of potential sales and determine if sales reps are meeting their daily, weekly and monthly sales targets.

 5. Sales Forecasting